suryasudarsanam/SmartSocialAIVideoSuite-/README.md

-# CrossPost AI - Automated Multi-Platform Video Processing
+# Smart Social AI - Automated Multi-Platform Video Processing

 A full-stack application that automatically processes videos for multiple social media platforms with AI-generated captions and hashtags.